 To configure the display matrix into different scene shapes, we have built a 16x8 set of linear motion controllers.
-Figure 6 shows the diagram for two columns of robotically driven tiles.
+Figure 5a shows the diagram for two columns of robotically driven tiles.
 Each tile is attached to a rod which is driven by a servo motor's rotation arm.
 The computer communicates with the controllers via the serial port to send the tile's position parameter to the servo.
-The servo drives its arm which converts the motor's rotation into the rod's linear motion.
-In our construction of the controller, the main challenge, due to the tile span of 2.5 inches by 2.5 inches, is to make all servos and their controllers to fit into the small space in the matrix.

-Figure 6: A side view of the display matrix with controllers.
+Figure 5: (a) A side view of the display matrix with controllers. (b) The diagram to calculate the pulses for desired position P.